cedrickchee/chatgpt-universe/README.md

 - [Doc Search](https://github.com/namuan/dr-doc-search) - Explore documents (books, papers, legal docs) without limits.
 Converse with a book.
 Inspired by ["Book Whisperer" idea (Tweet)](https://twitter.com/abacaj/status/1608163940726358024).
 Open source alternative to [Filechat.io](https://www.filechat.io/).
 - [What if GPT had internal context on your business?
 (Tweet and video demo)](https://twitter.com/replit/status/1624433919843094534) -
 They build a chatbot that could use context from enterprise data to answer internal business queries.
 This project integrated LangChain (agent decides what tools to query once the chatbot receives a request) and GPT Index (load Snowflake DB).
 Interesting idea in knowledge management.
+- [cedrickchee/llama](https://github.com/cedrickchee/llama/blob/main/notebooks/vi_LLaMA_alpha.ipynb) - 7B LLaMA model works in Colab on single A100 GPU during inference (text generations).
+You can see the notebook for early test results for a range of model sizes and GPUs.

 ## Blog Posts and Articles